M-deline/scheduler-work/README.md

 - I am proud that I had a pretty good outline and plan before I got tutor help.
 I was provided the starter code from Denver University BootCamp for the HTML and the CSS.
 I had to change the HTML to show the hours as there was an "area hidden" that was to be deleted.
 I also had to copy the original container for hour-9 and change that for the rest of the hours from 10-5 and then delete the given classes since the JavaScript & Jquery would be changing the times based on the current time.
 - I struggled with getting the if statements to work correctly and change the time.
 When I was trying to do it, the colors would just disappear completely.
 This was actually because I was using JavaScript syntax and not JQuery so I was actually trying to mix the two without realizing.
 I scheduled a tutor session with Corey Yates and she helped me with the correct syntax and we changed the hours to have the correct color and she helped me with my local storage function as well.
 ## Contributions:
+ - BBC Tutor: Corey Yates (Tutor Session 9/7/2023)
+    - A big shout out and thank you to Corey Yates for helping me with this assignment including helping me clean up the local storage function and fix my if statements to be able to show the current, past, and future hour, and for helping me to understand the parseInt and pop method.
+She gave me additional tips too regarding the HTML and tips to check the code.
  - Duckett, Jon, et al. JavaScript & jQuery: Interactive Front-End Web Development.
 Wiley, 2015.
  - js.foundation, JS Foundation -. .“.Siblings().” ..Siblings() | jQuery API Documentation, api.jquery.com/siblings/.
 Accessed 1 Sept.
 2023.
  - MozDevNet.
 “Parseint() - Javascript: MDN.”
 JavaScript | MDN, developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt.
 Accessed 29 Aug.
 2023.
- - BBC Tutor: Corey Yates (Tutor Session 9/7/2023)
-    - A big shout out and thank you to Corey Yates for helping me with this assignment including helping me clean up the local storage function and fix my if statements to be able to show the current, past, and future hour, and for helping me to understand the parseInt and pop method.
-She gave me additional tips too regarding the HTML and tips to check the code.
+- BBC Bootcamp for provided code (HTML and CSS).